eye-division/adventure-places/_projects/gear-experts-for-the-ramblers-walk-magazine.md

   description_markdown: Short text used on summary page
 ---

-We thoroughly test and thoughtfully review the best walking and outdoor gear for the excellent Walk magazine from the Ramblers.
+We thoroughly test and thoughtfully review the best walking and outdoor gear for the excellent [Walk magazine](https://www.ramblers.org.uk/news/walk-magazine.aspx){: target="_blank"} from the Ramblers.
 In the summer 2019 issue we tested out the best men's and women's walking shoes.
+You can also read our blog for the magazine [here](https://www.ramblers.org.uk/news/blogs/2019/may/qanda-with-walks-new-gear-testers.aspx).